All Episodes

 I think that's wrong.

-Joe Biden basically have canceled Dr. Seuss.
+Joe Biden basically has canceled Dr. Seuss.

 And you know what, Sean?

-The reason why these race issues are being brought up, because they're gimmicks.
+The reason why these race issues are being brought up because they're gimmicks.

 The focus should be on economy and vaccine.

-But we have this this this skirmish today.
+But we have this skirmish today.

-Without saying why, without giving a reason why, without the background of these books, show me any harm these books have done to any black, white, brown America before you decide to cancel, show me the harm because you can't show it.
+For this professor to say they should be canceled without saying why, without giving a reason why, without the background of these books, show me any harm these books have done to any black, white, brown American before you decide to cancel.

-It is typical Democratic talking point.
+It is typical of a Democratic talking point.

 You cannot.